A Healthy Spirit & the Will to Keep Going

 These are often the times we may be unable to find a way forward or aren’t able to quite see a new opening or possibility yet.

 When I was in the beginning stages of a separation and then divorce in 2015, I was often shaken awake with a racing heart in the midst of a series of panic attacks.
-Even though I felt the decision was necessary, with absolutely no other plan in place, I felt as if I was drowning in a sea of uncertainty miles from shore.
+Even though I felt the dissolution of the relationship necessary, with absolutely no other plan in place, I felt I was drowning in uncertainty still facing questions I had no answers to.

-You might be familiar with your own sort of scenario that evokes an unsettled, distressing, or trapped feeling in it’s own way…
+You might recall some of your own experiences that evoked an unsettled, distressed, or trapped feeling in their own way…

 In my work, for example, clients sometimes come in feeling stuck or trapped in a situation that involves recurring or cyclical patterns with physical symptoms, painful eating habits, body weight challenges, anxiety, or some kind of frustration with culture and the limited options that seem to be available to them.
 The feeling of helplessness can feel just as intense as anything else.